IX Glossary

 Accreditation: A review process to determine if an agency meets the defined standards of quality determined by the accrediting body.

-Evidence-Based Practice (EBP): A lifelong problem-solving approach that integrates the best evidence from well-designed research studies and evidence-based theories; clinical expertise and evidence from assessment of the health care consumer’s history and condition, as well as health care resources; and patient, family, group, community, and population preferences and values.[1]
+Evidence-Based Practice (EBP): A lifelong problem-solving approach that integrates the best evidence from well-designed research studies and evidence-based theories; clinical expertise and evidence from assessment of the health care consumer’s history and condition, as well as health care resources; and client, family, group, community, and population preferences and values.[1]

 Informatics: Using information and technology to communicate, manage knowledge, mitigate error, and support decision-making.[2]
 This allows members of the health care team to share, store, and analyze health-related information.